RebeckaKinn/social_media_js2/AI_LOG.md

 Tool used: CODEX
 Date: 16 June 2026
 Purpose: Asked it about refactoring due to security meassures.
 Wanted to use less innerHTML so that HTML-injection would not be a problem, but it became a lot really fast, so chose to do it the way I know how first, and then change the structure later.
 But I learned that I could shorten my code by usin Array.from, which was a better way than I originally did.

+Tool used: CODEX
+Date: 16 June 2026
+Purpose: Asked for a good structure for the JSDoc comments.